-Identify necessary data requirements for the use cases (e.g., weather data from EDACAP) and evaluate whether existing data sources are fit for purpose.

-- Define strategies for acquiring or developing required datasets. - Data Policy Develop and issue agriculture sector data policy, that aligns to national policy, and establishes a framework for collection and sharing of necessary datasets (e.g., climate data, farmer profile data) - Data Standards For each type of data (e.g., soil, livestock) needed for each intervention, develop and ensure proper data standards are used, leveraging existing data standard initiatives such as aLive when possible. - Identify what specific interventions (e.g., drought on livestock routes, types of disease) the use case will target and prioritize and sequence interventions based on available data and potential for impact.
+- Identfiy necessary data requirements for the use cases (e.g., weather data from EDACAP) and evaluate whether existing data sources are fit for purpose. - Define strategies for acquiring or developing required datasets. - Identify what specific interventions (e.g., drought on livestock routes, types of disease) the use case will target and prioritize and sequence interventions based on available data and potential for impact. - Train and build advanced analytics and predictive model for early warning system for prioritized interventions with support of research centers and ongoing initiatives.

-- Train and build advanced analytics and predictive model for early warning system for prioritized interventions with support of research centers and ongoing initiatives. - Pilot the model in an area of Ethiopia most susceptible to the prioritized interventions, and ideally for both a livestock and crop intervention simultaneously. - Pilot will involve improved data collection, an MVP for data flow, a DA application and dashboard, and alignment with existing extension channels such as 8028. - Scale system to other interventions, implementing the lessons learned from the pilot and build in other data flows from DAs and extension channels, such as pest and disease outbreaks.
+- Pilot the model in an area of Ethiopia most susceptible to the prioritized interventions, and ideally for both a livestock and crop intervention simultaneously. - Pilot will involve improved data collection, an MVP for data flow, a DA application and dashboard, and alignment with existing extension channels such as 8028. - Scale system to other interventions, implementing the lessons learned from the pilot and build in other data flows from DAs and extension channels, such as pest and disease outbreaks.

-Table 5: Dependencies to fully scale Deliver Timely Interventions use case

-Use Case Dependencies Ecosystem sub- component Rationale Data governance and sharing policy, standards, assurances, and incentives Government and policy Establishes a framework for collection, and sharing of demand input demand data as well policies concerning data privacy Data stack with APIs Integration layer Ensures seamless integration and real-time data exchange, enabling quick response and coordination of interventions Production, weather, and farmer data Data & content Provides crucial information and data to train models for anticipating and addressing issues such as pest outbreaks or adverse weather conditions Devices for DAs Digital infrastructure Facilitates real-time data collection and dissemination, allowing DAs to quickly identify and respond to emerging issues in the field Analytics capability for digital Ag team Analytics layer Allows for the rapid analysis of large datasets to identify trends and anomalies, ensuring timely and data-driven interventions
+Table 5.
+Dependencies to funy scale deriver timely interventions use case Use Case Dependencies Ecosystem sub- component Rationale Data stack with APIs Integration layer Ensures seamless integration and real-time data exchange, enabling quick response and coordination of interventions Production, weather, and farmer data Data & content Provides crucial information and data to train models for anticipating and addressing issues such as pest outbreaks or adverse weather conditions Devices for DAs Digital infrastructure Facilitates real-time data collection and dissemination, allowing DAs to quickly identify and respond to emerging issues in the field Analytics capability for digital Ag team Analytics layer Allows for the rapid analysis of large datasets to identify trends and anomalies, ensuring timely and data-driven interventions